ashleydb/locomotion-vr-tests/README.md

 # locomotion-vr-tests
 Unity scene using GoogleVR, testing some player locomotion ideas with limited user input.

+See a video of this in action here: https://youtu.be/ou8TKis23rc

 ![Unity Screenshot](screenshot.png)

 Based on an idea I blogged about here: http://blog.hiash.com/2016/08/vr-teleportation-mechanic_1.html